All My Life (Falling in Reverse song): Commercial performance

 The song quickly began to trend on YouTube, reaching number one in the United States.
 The band even released a promotional video with YouTube Music.
 The song reached number one on the Billboard Rock charts.
 This is the band's second song to enter Billboard Hot 100 chart, debuting at number 77.

 Music video

 The music video was directed by Jensen Noen.
-The music video marks support for the LGBTQ+ community, as it features the participation of transgender influencers Blaire White and Gabbi Tuft (the latter was a wrestler known as Tyler Reks in WWE).
-AEW wrestler Saraya (known as Paige in WWE), Jelly Roll's girlfriend Bunny XO, Saraya's brother and AEW wrestler Zak Zodiac, and Bad Religion guitarist and owner of Epitaph Records, Brett Gurewitz, also make appearances in the video.
+The music video features the participation of transgender influencers Blaire White and Gabbi Tuft (the latter was a wrestler known as Tyler Reks in WWE).
+AEW wrestler Saraya (known as Paige in WWE), Jelly Roll's girlfriend Bunnie Xo, Saraya's brother and AEW wrestler Zak Zodiac, and Bad Religion guitarist and owner of Epitaph Records, Brett Gurewitz, also make appearances in the video.

 The music video features Radke going down to a Wild West town, freeing his partner (Jelly Roll) from jail, and fighting the sheriff (Blaire White) as they both rob the town bank.